AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_rest_registration.md

 ## Querying the online state of multiple users

 Queries whether multiple users are online.
-You can query the online state of up to 100 users at the same time.

-This API does not check whether the specified usernames are valid.
-If the specified username does not exist, the state of this user is determined as offline.

 ### HTTP request